marcianosr/ReactNotes/README.md

 ## State & Props

 ### State
+What is State?
 *to be continued*

 ### Props
+What is Props?
 *to be continued*

 ### State vs Props
+What is the difference?
 *to be continued*

 ### State Mutation